qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 holding :kbd:`Shift` will maintain the aspect ratio.
 Holding :kbd:`Alt` will resize from the item center.

-The correct position for an item can be obtained using snapping to grid or smart guides.
-Guides are set by clicking and dragging in the rulers.
-Guides are moved by clicking in the ruler, level with the guide and dragging to a new place.
+The correct position for an item can be obtained using the grid snapping or smart guides.
+Guides are set by clicking and dragging within the ruler area.
+To move a guide, click on the ruler, level with the guide and drag it to a new position.
 To delete a guide move it off the canvas.
-If you need to disable the snap on the fly just hold :kbd:`Ctrl` while moving the mouse.
+If you need to disable the snap on the fly, hold :kbd:`Ctrl` while moving the mouse.

 You can choose multiple items with the |mActionSelect| :sup:`Select/Move item` button.
 Just hold the :kbd:`Shift` button and click on all the items you need.
-You can then resize/move this group just like a single item.
+You can then resize/move this group like a single item.

 Once you have found the correct position for an item, you can lock it by using the items on the toolbar or ticking the box next to the item in the